15 April, 2019

 In order to fulfill the requirements prescribed by GDPR, you have to focus on various areas inside your organization while conducting a vulnerability assessment and penetration testing activity.

-- Critical Systems: To start with, you must identify critical systems or processes which are integral for your business operations as well as meeting with the compliance requirements.
-For GDPR, critical systems will involve the systems processing as well as securing personal data of EU residents.
+- Critical Systems: To start with, you must identify critical systems or processes which are integral to your business operations as well as meeting the compliance requirements.
+For GDPR, critical systems will involve the systems processing as well as securing the personal data of EU residents.

 - Social Engineering: If something is said to be with assurance, then humans are the weakest links in the entire cybersecurity ecosystem.
-According to various reports published by the industry leaders, the majority of malware, for example, ransomware, are installed and executed on victim systems via email attachments.
-One of the most cost-effective methods is to train employees by making them experience a real-life social engineering attack, but this method is either not used at all or often unused.
-Conducting a simulated real-life attack can help an organization in quickly identifying the issue – if its an internal awareness problem or a group of employees who require extra hands-on training.
+According to various reports published by industry leaders, the majority of malware, for example, ransomware, is installed and executed on victim systems via email attachments.
+One of the most cost-effective methods is to train employees by making them experience a real-life social engineering attack, but this method is either not used at all or is often unused.
+Conducting a simulated real-life attack can help an organization quickly identify the issue – it is an internal awareness problem or a group of employees who require extra hands-on training.
 While planning a simulated attack, you must consider the size, complexity, and awareness maturity of your organization.